 - Vehicle-only crashes comprise 63 percent of fatal and serious injury crashes on Unincorporated County roads.
 Trucks make up the majority (55 percent) of crashes. - Run-off-road crashes comprise nearly half of the fatal and serious injury crashes.
-This crash type is a larger problem than in other jurisdictions. - Forty-one percent of the 155 crashes occurred on roadways with a posted speed of 45 or 50 mph. - Impaired driving increased every year from 2019 to 2021. - Lane departure crashes more than tripled from 2021 to 2022. - Motorcycle fatal and serious injury crashes comprise a higher percentage of crashes than pedestrian crashes - Spokane County does not have jurisdiction over WSDOT roadways which accounted for an additional 101 fatal and serious injury crashes.
+This crash type is a larger problem than in other jurisdictions. - Forty-one percent of the 155 crashes occurred on roadways with a posted speed of 45 or 55 mph.
+This is significant, as 45-50 MPH roads only make up 22 percent of the network. - Impaired driving increased every year from 2019 to 2021. - Lane departure crashes more than tripled from 2021 to 2022. - Motorcycle fatal and serious injury crashes comprise a higher percentage of crashes than pedestrian crashes - Spokane County does not have jurisdiction over WSDOT roadways which accounted for an additional 101 fatal and serious injury crashes.